lecfy/tcf/privacy-policy.md

 # Privacy Policy

   **Effective Date:** June 1, 2025
-**Last Updated:** June 1, 2025
+  **Last Updated:** June 11, 2025

   ## Introduction

   Thank you for using TCF Listening Practice ("we," "our," or "us").
 This Privacy Policy explains how we handle information in relation to our mobile application.

   ## Data Collection

   **We do not collect any personal data or information from our users.**

   TCF Listening Practice is designed to work completely offline and does not:
   - Collect personal information
   - Track user activity
   - Store user data on external servers
   - Require user accounts or registration
   - Access device information beyond what's necessary for app functionality

   ## Local Data Storage

   The app may store data locally on your device, including:
   - Your progress through questions
   - App settings and preferences
   - Audio playback preferences

   This data remains on your device and is never transmitted to us or any third parties.

+  ## Subscriptions

+  Premium subscriptions are managed entirely by Apple's App Store.
+We do not collect or store any subscription or billing information.
+All payment processing and subscription management is handled securily by Apple.

   ## Third-Party Services

   We do not integrate with any third-party analytics services, advertising networks, or data collection services.

   ## Data Security

   As we do not collect or store any user data on our servers, there are no data security risks associated with external data breaches.

   ## Changes to This Privacy Policy

   We may update this Privacy Policy from time to time.
 Any changes will be posted on this page with an updated "Last Updated" date.

   ## Contact Us

   If you have any questions about this Privacy Policy, please contact us at:

   **Email:** support@lecfy.com

   ---

   *This privacy policy is designed to be transparent about our data practices.
   Since TCF Listening Practice does not collect any user data, your privacy is fully protected.*